OmniMMI/OpenOmniNexus/README.md

 <!-- ![image](assets/open_omni.png) -->

 > [!IMPORTANT]
-> The provided checkpoints are undertrained and lack visual-auditory alignment, resulting in unpredictable issues in certain cases.
+> The currently available checkpoints are undertrained and lack visual-auditory alignment data due to source constraints, which may lead to unpredictable behavior in some cases

 ## Updates